lokesh/bitsweeper/README.md

 **Nice to haves**

-- [x] Sound: They are loud and grating!
-Using mine>explosion, thud/plant>flag, open>subtle chick.
-Add win sound.
-- [x] One more theme
+- [ ] Add note about long press on mobile and right click
 - [ ] Animation: Add particles when you open block
 - [ ] Animation: Flag placement
 - [ ] Add loader

 ## Bugs
-- [x] 100vh is too much, causing spaceing beause of Safari's address bar floating above
+- [ ] Prevent scrolling on settings screen
+- [ ] Default 95vh is causing scrolling even on beginner level.
 - [ ] Don't flag mines on scroll
 - [ ] Random block sprites get set on clicking smiley and then again on first press
 - [ ] Switching tabs on mobile and returning to game disables further sound playing.
 Or putting phone on sleep.
 Do I need to re-import sound files? see examples on howlerjs site which work properly.